Lucy Alexander, presenter of long-running BBC1 show 'Homes Under The Hammer', tells you how best to negotiate the relatively risky world of auctions.

-When you arrive at the auction, you'll need to register - make sure that you bring identification and enough funds for your ten percent.
-Auction houses can be pretty crowded affairs, so get there early if you want a seat!
-When the time comes to bid, make sure that you can be seen by the auctioneer and that he is aware of when you're bidding - don't risk any of the casual scratching of the nose type bidding that you see in the movies!
+When you arrive at the auction, you'll need to register.
+Make sure that you bring identification and enough funds for your 10 per cent.
+Auction houses can be pretty crowded affairs, so get there early if you want a seat.
+When the time comes to bid, make sure that you can be seen by the auctioneer and that he is aware of when you're bidding - don't risk any of the casual scratching of the nose type bidding that you see in the movies.

 As the bidding increases, so will your heart rate, believe me.
 This is where you have to make sure that you don't get carried away.
 Try to have a figure in your head that you don't want to go over.
 It can be very tempting to go over budget, particularly if you've invested a lot of time and effort prior to auction, but try not to go silly.
 If you don't trust yourself, then you can get someone else to go and do the bidding for you.

 If you are bidding on a property and it fails to meet its reserve price, this doesn't necessarily mean that this is the end of the matter.
 The auctioneers can still act as agents and are able to do a deal between yourselves and the vendors, if a price can be agreed at the end of the lot.
 This is often a good way to pick up a bargain, as a vendor might have been chancing their arm with their reserve price, but could be willing to do a deal after the auction.
 Likewise, it isn't unheard of for a deal to be tied up prior to auction, so it may be worthwhile checking this possibility out with the auctioneers.